baktragh/bkcopyth/README.md

 ## Emulators supported

-Atari800 with a8cas extensions, Altirra (only when the copier is recompiled to use 8-character file names).
-There is no point in running this copier with real hardware as there is no H1: host device.
+Atari800 with a8cas extensions, Altirra (only with 8-character file names).
 - [atari800-a8cas](http://a8cas.sourceforge.net/features.html#patch)
 - [atari800-a8cas modified](http://www.arus.net.pl/FUJI/a8cas-util/downloads/modified-atari800-emulator.html)
 - [Altirra](https://www.virtualdub.org/altirra.html)

+There is no point in running this copier with real hardware as there is no H1: host device.

+## Binaries

+There are two binaries shipped:

+- copyth8.xex.
+Writes 8-character names to the H1: device.
+Use with the Altirra emulator.
+Be advised that files can get overwritten.
+- copyth10.xex.
+Writes 10-character names to the H1: device.
+Use with atari800-a8cas emulators.

 ## Why this copier was written